onepiecefreak3/XtractQuery/ScriptSpecification.md

 ## Variable notation

 Variables have a fixed notation to declare their placement on the stack. (see "Variables" in the format specification)<br>
-All variables start with the prefix '$', followed by a fixed term and number from 0 to 999 for placement on the stack.
+All variables start with the prefix `$`, followed by a fixed term and number from 0 to 999 for placement on the stack.

-Additionally, as of version 3.0.4, an optional variable name can be appended after the number portion of the variable.<br>
+Additionally, an optional variable name can be appended after the number portion of the variable.<br>
 Everything after the number will be ignored for compilation and follows no specific syntax other than it has to append to the number portion and shouldn't start with a number itself.

 | Notation | Description |